starchildluke/centiskorch/src/content/nicknames/annihilape.md

 ## Nicknames

-I'm gonna rank these in Smogon tiers: Ubers, OU, UU, RU, NU.
-Ubers are my favourite/best and NU was me phoning it in.
+I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.

-### Ubers
+### S-Tier

 * **Nomad**
 * **Bandit**

-### OU
+### A-Tier

 * **Banshee**
 * **Rageous**